 - Edits were made to the name field values.

-- Edits were made to any field being used by map series for an index layer feature that's driving the current geographic extent.
+- Edits were made to any field being used by map series as an index layer feature that drives the current geographic extent.

-Until you click Refresh , map series will retain the original set of pages.
-Once you click Refresh , the pages will correctly reflect new pages, deleted pages, a new order, and new names.
+Until you click Refresh on the Layout tab in the Page Setup group, map series will retain the original set of pages.
+Once you refresh, the pages will correctly reflect new pages, deleted pages, a new order, and new names.

 Some data changes will be automatically picked up by map series.
 These include edits made to the following: